Explore Service Level Agreement (SLA)

 Uptime guarantee

-The uptime guarantee represents the percentage of time your internet connection is fully operational within a month.
-If service availability drops below the guaranteed percentage, you are eligible for compensation through the form available on this page.
+The uptime guarantee represents the percentage of time your Mixvoip service is fully operational within a month.
+If service availability drops below the guaranteed percentage, you are eligible for compensation through our SLA claim form.
 Unlike many operators who average uptime over three months or more, our monthly calculation method means that even shorter disruptions can impact your compensation eligibility.
+Uptime guarantees may vary for specific services, such as internet connectivity.
+Any such variations are communicated clearly and directly, ensuring you are well-informed about the service standards you can expect, and are not hidden in the fine print.

 * Please note that certain external factors such as natural disasters or third-party errors, which are detailed in our terms and conditions, are excluded from this guarantee.